faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 When a user sees our program crash, there is no debugger.
 Instead, a crash report is generated.
 This comprises the machine addresses where the problem was seen.
-A later phase, called symbolification, can convert the addresses into meaningful source code references so long as an appropriate DSYM file exists.
+A later phase, called symbolification, can convert these addresses into meaningful source code references.

+In order for symbolification to occur, appropriate DSYM files must exist.

 Xcode is by default setup so that only DSYM files are generated for Release builds, and not for Debug builds.

-The reason why Debug builds just use the application binary with all the debug information built in is that the information is always available and consistent with the rest of the binary.
-However it makes the binary much larger and allows reverse engineers to peek into our binary quite easily as if we had published the source code together with the program.
+The advantages of a debug build are:

+- The debug information is never inconsistent or missing with the program code.
+- The debugger can always obtain the symbol information during debugging.

+The disadvantages of a debug build are:

+- The binary ends up much larger so takes up more bandwidth to download.
+- The binary takes up more disk space.
+- Reverse engineers can quite easily see how the program works from the binary.

 ## Build Settings